jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=5KdE0p2joJw

 That's our ancestors in the video, and it should be all of us today too.
 So, if you hate technology, despise your job, see conspiracies everywhere, worry about climate change, are intimidated by the uber-rich... fine, you've spotted a problem.
 But now what?
-Whatever problem you have today, modern technology empowers you can make a difference today; right now.
+Whatever problem we have today, modern technology empowers us to make a difference today; right now.

 I wrote this book to get you dreaming again.
 It's written to be like _New Atlantis_, _On Social Contract_, and _Common Sense_.
 All books that helped start modern democracies.
 They made unhappy people on Main Street realize the big picture—our choices are our most potent political weapon.
 Advanced technology makes our choices into arms of change.
 But only when we believe in a new philosophy will we be player gods holding the levers of power in a modern age.